Mishra1007/TrollOS/README.md

 🟩 TrollOS – AI Terminal Troll Engine
-A realistic hacker-style terminal OS that roasts your commands using a local AI model (Llama3).
+A realistic terminal OS that roasts your commands using a local AI model (Llama3).

 Built with Python, Textual TUI, and Ollama.

 🚀 Features

-✔ Realistic hacker terminal UI

 ✔ Live system stats panel